Skip to content

 The main repository tracks all the required repositories of pipettin as git "submodules", and uses git LFS for tracking CAD files, models, and other large files.
 You may need to install git lfs on your system to use them.

-Our repos are public, and submodules use HTTP/S connections.
-However, if you will be using encrypted SSH keys to push, we recommend setting up the ssh agent.
+Our repos are public, rely on igt-lfs, and submodules use HTTP/S connections.
+If you will be using encrypted SSH keys to push, we recommend setting up the ssh agent.

 You can download all modules using git: